 Select a Religion Like Buying A Hat

-How should you buy a good hat or a religion?
+How should you buy a good hat or a religious faith?
 Shop around.
-Don’t buy the first hat or religion you find.
+Don’t purchase the first hat or religion you find.
 Try it on but always look in a mirror.
-Then, always is get a second opinion about your choice from an unbiased third party.
+Get a second opinion about your choice from an unbiased third party.

-Don’t pick a hat or religion because it feels good.
+Please don’t pick a hat or religion because someone tells you it will look good.
 Look in the mirror and see if you look stupid.
-Ask an unbiased friend if it looks stupid.
+Ask an unbiased friend if it looks ridiculous.
 Don’t ask someone wearing the same hat or religion.
 They will be biased.
-They will tell you it looks fine.
-Don’t believe it.
+They will tell you it looks fine, don’t believe them.
 Get a second or third opinion.

 Hey, if you have the choice to select your spiritual path, you are lucky.
 Choosing the right spiritual path is not available to everyone.
-Many people don’t get to select their religion, they are born into one.
-Their families don’t give them a choice.
+Many people don’t have the option of choosing their religion because they are born into one.
+Their families choose for them.
 They buy their clothes and the spiritual hat.
-Sometimes they live in such repressive cultures they don’t have the option to choose another.
-So, if you have the choice, do it in the same way you are shopping for an expense hat.
+Sometimes they live in such repressive cultures they don’t have the option to select another.
+So, if you can choose, do it in the same way you are shopping for an expensive hat.

-Of the 8 billion people on Earth, over 4 billion have bought some kind of Abrahamic hat.
-These are the religions of Semitic origin, including Judaism, Christianity, and Islam.
-Each of the Abrahamic religions has their own funny hat.
-These religions are not new.
+Of the 8 billion people on Earth, over 4 billion have bought an Abrahamic hat of some kind.
+These are the Abrahamic (1) religions of Semitic origin, including Judaism, Christianity, and Islam.
+Each of these religions has a unique funny hat.
+It’s important to realize these religions are not new.
 They got their funny hats and beliefs from earlier traditions.
-The Abrahamic religions are the rebranding of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
-So, its an old hat with a new name.
+They are the rebranding of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
+So, they took these old head coverings and gave them new names.

-But, no matter which hat or path you choose, constantly test your path.
-This is the only way to make sure you are going in the right direction.
+No matter which hat or path you choose, regularly test your path.
+Testing ensures you are going in the right direction.
 Make sure the hat you put on still fits.
 If it gets worn out, find another.
 Hopefully, your goals are greater awareness and enlightenment.
-If these latter qualities are more important and doctrine and dogma to run your life, then you may choose a more spiritual path.
-Above all, don’t choose a hat or spiritual path because it is convenient or popular.
+If these latter qualities are more critical and doctrine and dogma to run your life, you may choose a more spiritual path.
+Above all, please don’t choose a hat or spiritual path because it is convenient or popular.

 There is another and even better option.
-Instead of choosing a religion just forge your own spiritual path.
+Instead of choosing a religion, forge a spiritual path of your own.
 Yes, you can do this.
 All you need to do is find tools the open your awareness and doors to higher states of consciousness.
 When you do this, you are in effect creating a unique hat of your own.
 You’d be surprised to know a lot of people do this.
-That way you are sure it fits.
+That way, you will be sure it fits.

 Test Your Religion Or Spiritual Path

 No matter what path you take or what hat you wear, test to make sure it fits.
-There are four tests you can apply that can help you make sure that the hat you choose isn’t harmful to you or others.
+You can apply four tests to help you make sure that the hat you choose isn’t harmful to you or others.